The city’s third morgue was located at 86 Lombard St (between Church St and Jarvis St, on the north side) in the St Lawrence neighbourhood of Toronto.

 Toronto’s First Two Morgues

-The two prior morgues occupied the northwest corner of The Esplanade E and Frederick St. The first was built around 1860 and made of clapboard.
+The two prior morgues occupied the northwest corner of The Esplanade and Frederick St. The first was built in the 1860s and made of clapboard.
 At a City Council meeting in 1873, the decision to build a new “dead house,” as they were known back then, was a very live concern.

-In 1877, the City’s second morgue was completed and stood on the same site as the first.
-Designed by architect William Stewart, the cost of the new building was $3,500, and the two marble slabs were $400.
+In 1877, the city’s second morgue was completed and stood on the same site as the first.
+Designed by architects Stewart & Strickland, the new building cost $3,500, and the two marble slabs on wheels were $400.